luweigen/whisper_streaming/README.md

 ## Installation

+1) Dependencies

-1) ``pip install librosa`` -- audio processing library
+``pip install librosa`` -- audio processing library

+``pip install colorama`` -- for producing colored terminal text

-2) Whisper backend.
+2) Whisper backends.

-Two alternative backends are integrated.
+Three alternative backends are integrated.

 The most recommended one is [faster-whisper](https://github.com/guillaumekln/faster-whisper) with GPU support.
 Follow their instructions for NVIDIA libraries -- we succeeded with CUDNN 8.5.0 and CUDA 11.7.
+Install with:

+`pip install faster-whisper`

+Alternative backend is the [🤗automatic-speech-recognition pipeline with whisper](https://github.com/Vaibhavs10/insanely-fast-whisper).
+Install with:

-Install with `pip install faster-whisper`.
+`pip install git+https://github.com/huggingface/transformers.git openai-whisper torch accelerate optimum`

+`pip install flash-attn --no-build-isolation`  --  using flash attention 2 for Ampere, Ada, or Hopper GPUs (e.g., A100, RTX 3090, RTX 4090, H100).

-Alternative, less restrictive, but slower backend is [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped): `pip install git+https://github.com/linto-ai/whisper-timestamped`
+Less restrictive, but slowest backend is [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped): `pip install git+https://github.com/linto-ai/whisper-timestamped`

 The backend is loaded only when chosen.
 The unused one does not have to be installed.